MicrosoftDocs/bot-docs/articles/rest-api/bot-framework-rest-direct-line-3-0-authentication.md

 A Direct Line **secret** is a master key that can be used to access any conversation that belongs to the associated bot.
 A **secret** can also be used to obtain a **token**.
 Secrets do not expire.

 A Direct Line **token** is a key that can be used to access a single conversation.
 A token expires but can be refreshed.

+Deciding when or if to use the **secret** key or a **token** must be based on security considerations.
+Exposing the secret key could be acceptable if done intentionally and with care.
+As matter of a fact, this is the default behavior because allows Direct Line to figure out if the client is legitimate.
+Generally speaking though, security is a concern if you're trying to persist user data.
+For more information, see section [Security considerations](#security-considerations).

 If you're creating a service-to-service application, specifying the **secret** in the `Authorization` header of Direct Line API requests may be simplest approach.
 If you're writing an application where the client runs in a web browser or mobile app, you may want to exchange your secret for a token (which only works for a single conversation and will expire unless refreshed) and specify the **token** in the `Authorization` header of Direct Line API requests.
 Choose the security model that works best for you.